Skip to main content

 Match Blocks

 Easel now has match blocks!
-Match blocks are a concise way of choose a code path based on pattern matching:
+Match blocks are a concise way to choose a code path using pattern matching:

 let x = "Pineapple"